 It also wasn’t a cheap phone ($700 a year ago when I got it), so I was none too thrilled to have to replace it.

 Mistake??? #4: I used to have Property Insurance for times when my stuff might be stolen, lost, or damaged.
-But knowing how difficult it can be to make property insurance claims, and resting confidently that nothing bad would happen to me on the road (ha!), I stopped renewing the policy on the premise that if I saved up a few years’ worth of annual insurance premiums, I could “self-insure” myself.
+But knowing how difficult it can be to make property insurance claims, and resting confidently that nothing bad would happen to me on the road (ha!), I stopped renewing the policy on the premise that if I saved up a few years’ worths of annual insurance premiums, I could “self-insure” myself.

-(I’m not sure this was a mistake (especially after my recent life-changing insurance company fiasco), since I can afford to self-insure myself, but of course the bite of having to buy a new phone in the throes of having lost everything was none too appealing.
+(I’m not sure this was a mistake (especially after my recent life-changing insurance company fiasco), since I can afford to self-insure myself, but of course, the bite of having to buy a new phone in the throes of having lost everything was none too appealing.

 So I hopped online and ordered a new phone to be sent to him for hand-delivery to me.